cmu-sei/foundry-docs/docs/topomojo/admin-workspaces.md

 # Admin Workspaces

-The **Workspaces** tab is where the admin can search for workspaces.
-Once workspaces are found, the admin can perform limited actions.
+The **Workspaces** tab is where the admin can search for workspaces and perform limited actions.
 This is useful because...

 Use the **Search** field to locate a workspace.
 Selecting a workspace takes you the **Settings** tab of that particular workspace.
 For additional help on the **Settings** tab, see [Building a new workspace](building-a-workspace.md).